Sports Car Insurance for Young Drivers

 Honda Civic Type R

-It should come as no surprise that insuring a high-performance car isn’t as cheap as your average car.
+It will come as no surprise that insuring a high-performance or high insurance group car isn’t as cheap as your average vehicle.
 Here are the three main reasons why:

-- Statistically more likely to be involved in an accident.
+- It's statistically more likely to be involved in an accident.
 This is amplified when a young driver is behind the wheel and so the premiums will reflect it.
 For this reason, some insurers won’t cover under 21s for this type of vehicle.

 - Replacement parts and repairs are more expensive than a standard car, especially if it’s an imported sports car.

 - Attracts the wrong kind of attention and has a greater chance of being targeted by thieves and vandals.

-Additionally, this type of vehicle is likely to be modified and/or imported.
-These two factors can both increase the cost of insurance as it will almost certainly increase the cost of repairs in the event of a claim.
+Additionally, some types of high performance cars are modified and/or imported.
+This can increase the cost of insurance as it will almost certainly increase the cost of repairs in the event of a claim.

 How to make sports car insurance more affordable

 There are several things you can do that may help to reduce the cost of your premium: